milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 Performance and functionality cookies: These cookies help us to customize and enhance your online experience with Netflix.
 For example, they help us to remember your preferences and prevent you from needing to re-enter information you previously provided (for example, during member sign up).
 We also use these cookies to collect information (such as popular pages, conversion rates, viewing patterns, click-through and other information) about our visitors' use of the Netflix service so that we can enhance and personalize our website and service and conduct market research.
 Deletion of these types of cookies may result in limited functionality of our service.

 Advertising cookies and resettable device identifiers: These cookies and resettable device identifiers use information about your use of this and other websites and apps, your response to ads and emails, and to deliver ads that are more relevant to you.
-These types of ads are called "interest-based advertising."
-The advertising cookies associated with our service belong to our Service Providers.

-In connection with our use of these technologies, some of the websites and apps where we advertise, as well as advertising technology companies that we use to purchase, deliver, optimize, and/or measure our advertisements (collectively “Advertising Partners”), may receive limited information from us as part of our campaign targeting, measurement, and optimization (e.g., steps completed in sign-up and site visit or app open/install information).
+When we advertise our services on other websites or apps, some of the websites and apps where we advertise, as well as advertising technology companies that we use to purchase, deliver, optimize, and/or measure our advertisements (collectively “Advertising Partners”), may receive information from us as part of our campaign targeting, measurement, and optimization (e.g., steps completed in sign-up and site visit or app open/install information).
 Common uses of this type of information are to judge the effectiveness of and optimize ad campaigns, by allowing Advertising Partners to see when someone who saw an ad later signed up for our service.
 Another common use is to make sure we do not serve ads trying to get individuals to sign up for the Netflix service if they are already a Netflix user.
 Netflix uses contractual and technical measures designed to prevent Advertising Partners from accessing information regarding specific title selections you make, URLs you land on, or shows you have watched on our service.
 We do not share information about title selections or your shows you have watched on our service.

+In connection with our ad supported subscription plans, Netflix, our Ad Service Providers, and Ad Measurement Companies can use these technologies to operate and support our ad supported subscription plans, including supporting an Advertiser’s ad campaigns, measurement, and optimization of the same.

 How can I exercise choice regarding these technologies?

 To exercise choice regarding cookies

-For more information about cookies set through our website, as well as other types of online tracking (including the collection of information by third parties about your online activities over time and across third-party websites or online services for online interest based advertising), and to exercise choices regarding them, click here.
+For more information about cookies set through our website, as well as other types of online tracking (including the collection of information by third parties about your online activities over time and across third-party websites or online services for online behavioral advertising), and to exercise choices regarding them, click here.
 At this time, we do not respond to web browser "do not track" signals.
+Exercising choice over cookies is specific to that web browser or device.
+If you subscribe to an ad supported subscription plan and wish to exercise your choices, you can exercise such choices by accessing the ad supported subscription plan controls described in the section “Netflix Ad Supported Subscription Plan - Behavioral Advertising” above.

 To exercise choice regarding resettable device identifiers

-To opt out of interest-based ads from Netflix in connection with an resettable device identifier on a mobile device, tablet, or streaming media devices, please configure the appropriate setting on your device (usually found under "privacy" or "ads" in your device's settings).
-You may still see Netflix ads on your device, but they will not be tailored to your likely interests.
+To opt out of behavioral ads from Netflix in connection with an resettable device identifier on a mobile device, tablet, or streaming media devices, please configure the appropriate setting on your device (usually found under "privacy" or "ads" in your device's settings).
+You may still see Netflix ads on your device, but they will not be selected based on your likely interests.
+Exercising choice over a resettable identifier is specific to that device.
+If you subscribe to an ad supported subscription plan and wish to exercise your choices, you should access the ad supported subscription plan controls described in the section “Netflix Ad Supported Subscription Plan - Behavioral Advertising” above.

 To exercise choice using self-regulatory program resources

-Netflix supports the following self-regulatory programs, which provide additional privacy choices for interest-based advertising:
+Netflix supports the following self-regulatory programs, which provide additional privacy choices for behavioral advertising:

 In the US: Digital Advertising Alliance (DAA)